agmmnn/awesome-blender/README.md

 -   [EZ Baker](https://blenderartists.org/t/ez-baker/1245869) : An easier alternative to blender's default bake system. [![][repo]](https://gitlab.com/AquaticNightmare/ez_baker)
 -   [Bystedts Blender Baker](https://3dbystedt.gumroad.com/l/JAqLT) : This addon streamlines the texture baking process in Blender.
 -   [Flow Map Painter](https://clemensbeute.gumroad.com/l/heZDT) : This blender add-on provides a brush tool for flow map painting. [![][repo]](https://github.com/ClemensBeute/flow_map_painter)
+-   [Grungit](https://abdoubouam.gumroad.com/l/grungit) : Grungit is an addon that automatically and effortlessly adds wear and tear to your models with a single click.
+The result is fully controllable and can deliver anything from imperfections and light wear to heavy damage. ![][gpl]
 -   [Layer Painter](https://joshuaknauber.gumroad.com/l/layerpainter) : allows you to use a Layer-System for creating materials with painting and procedurals.
 The layers include masks, filters and much more.
 Even though the addon is designed with a PBR workflow in mind, you can also use it for stylized painting. [![][repo]](https://github.com/joshuaKnauber/layer_painter)
 -   [Sanctus Library](https://blendermarket.com/products/sanctus-library-addon---procedural-shaders-collection-for-blender/) [$] : The ever-growing procedural material library for Blender.